SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-01-ukraine-russia.md

 ["Interpretation is an active choice that you _must_ make, lest the world make an unsavory choice for you"]({{ site.baseurl }}/quotes/#your-humble-weekend-editor), as I say with apparently tiresome frequency.

 But so I say again today.
+Tiresome or not, it's the right thing.

 ---